alexle/alexle.github.com/posts/2013-in-review.markdown

 ###Marathons, Records, And 800 Miles###

-Last year, I set a goal to run 100 miles.
+In 2012, I set a goal to run 100 miles.
 I ended up completing 166 runs for [125 miles][4], far surpassing my expectations and igniting a new passion in the process.

-This year, my main focus was to complete a [half-marathon][2] in May.
+For 2013, my main focus was to complete a [half-marathon][2] in May.
 It turned out to be the best race I've ever participated in, but I wasn't done yet.
 Four months later, I ran my [first marathon][3].
 And by the end of the year, I had amassed a total of **804 miles** in **168 runs**!
 What a difference a year makes.

 <a href="/static/2013-alex-running-summary.png"><img src="/static/2013-alex-running-summary.png" alt="alex le 2013 running summary" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>

 I also set new Personal Records in almost *every* running category.
 Fastest 1k, 5k, 10k, 13.1, 26.2.
 Longest and farthest runs.
 I even became a Nike Run+ [Blue Belt][7].
-I truly believe distance running is one of the few sports that a person can get *better* at as they get older.
+I firmly believe distance running is one of the few sports that a person can get *better* at as they get older.

 <a href="/static/2013-alex-running-records.png"><img src="/static/2013-alex-running-records.png" alt="alex le 2013 running records" style="display:block; margin-left:auto; margin-right:auto;" width="280px" /></a>